-The key element of our risk management philosophy is for the Risk Management Department ('RMD') to provide independent monitoring and control while working closely with the business units which ultimately own the risks.
-The Head of Risk Management reports to Board Audit & Risk Committee and administratively to the CEO.
+The key element of our risk management philosophy is for the Risk Management Department ("RMD') to provide independent monitoring and control while working closely with the business units which ultimately own the risks.
+The Chief Risk Officer reports to Board Audit & Risk Committee and administratively to the CEO.